-Since 2005, he has progressed from crew, to Engineer and then to Captain extraordinaire.
+Since 2005, he has progressed from crew, to Engineer and then to Captain extraordinaire of the Jet Boat.
 He is known to spot whales from more than a mile away and has an uncanny sense of where they will come up next.
 In the winter months, he teaches pottery, having trained for two years at the NB college, and has also become an award winning carver of whales, other wildlife and creating model sailboats.
 You may find some of his carvings for sale around town.
 Having grown up right here in Charlotte county and with so many years experience on the water, Randy has proven to be an excellent whale finding scurvy scallywag.

 Hi, I’m Courtney and I have been spending my summers as a naturalist and marine biologist on the Jolly Breeze since 2012.

 I have a degree in Marine Biology from UNB Saint John, and have been interested in all things marine for as long as I can remember!
 Seal pups, “Minke Mittens”, and the more rare shark sighting are a few of my favourite things to see while on the water.
 Whales and sea turtles hold a special place in my heart, and I have spent time in the Caribbean working on both a whale watching boat and turtle nesting projects.